 Don’t be fancy when describing the role you are hiring for.
 Just be super specific in sharing the deliverables you’ll be looking for and what skills are required to give them.

-However, there are a couple of "hacks" that will help help you find the cream of the crop once you have 50 applications to your job posting:
+However, there is a couple of virtual assistant hiring hacks that will help you find the cream of the crop because you will receive many applications to your job posting:

 Using an easter egg is one of the best ways to ensure that you’re hiring detail oriented VAs.
 And the beauty of the “easter egg” is that it’s so simple to execute, but oh so effective.